Get inspired to transform your lawn with these front yard garden ideas using permaculture principles and no till gardening methods.

 By spring, the grass roots were dead.
 The soil was teeming with earthworms.
 We celebrated these achievements.

 Since the larger branches were not fully decomposed, we shifted them as necessary and cleared small spots on the heap where there was enough soil in which to plant.

-Squash was a particular success since the stems takes up little space (hence, fit well into small spots on the heap), yet each plant produces a lot of fruit.
+Squash was a particular success, since the stems take up little space (hence, it’ll fit well into small spots on the heap), yet each plant produces a lot of fruit.
 Any type works well, but choose just one to prevent cross-pollination.

 Some of what we planted (i.e. oregano, lavender and sage) are perennials.
 Not only is this wonderful because we get new crops each spring without any work, but also because they crowd out weeds.

 Step 4: Shape the Soil into Raised Beds